 Aside from a balanced diet with varies seeds, veggies, clean water, mineral rock, and cuttlebone, budgies also need plenty of exercise and entertainment to stay healthy both physically and mentally.

 Budgies are flock birds.
-It means they need a lot of socializing, either with other budgies, or with you.
+It means they need a lot of socializing, either with other budgies or with you.
 Getting a male and a female as a pair is ideal.
 Two males will do fine too.
 However, multiple female budgies in the same cage are likely to fight.
 While it might not happen, it is not worth the risk to harm the harmony.

 A single male or a single female will do fine.
 A single male is known for doing better.
 When there are two or more budgies in the cage, they can socialize with each other and do well on their own.
 In the case of having a single budgie, you need to spend some time every day to play with him/her.

-It does not matter how big the bird cage is, the best exercise should take place outside the cage.
+It does not matter how big the birdcage is; the best exercise should take place outside the cage.
 I leave the cage open for at least one hour per day for my budgies.
 They usually come out flying around, and they always return to their cage on their own.
-Of course all these activities should take place in a closed room with no hazard nor escape route for the birdies.
+Of course, all these activities should take place in a closed room with no hazard nor escape route for the birdies.
 It serves the purpose of extra workout and entertainment for the birds.

 The younger the budgie, the easier it is for the bird to mimic human speech.
 Male budgies are known to be able to learn a much larger vocabulary than female budgies.
 Repeating the same word or phrase over and over will eventually get the bird to respond.
 Patience will pay off.
 It can take days, weeks or even longer for it to work.

 While budgies can clean themselves in most cases, sometimes they love a good bath.
 You can provide them a small bowl and fill it with an inch or so clean water.
 Make sure the water is not too hot or too cold.
-Some budgies love to go into the water and get wet, and clean themselves in the process.
+Some budgies love to go into the water and get wet and clean themselves in the process.

 The budgie cage should be cleaned no less than every a few days.
 You can make the job easier by using old newspapers or magazines to cover up the bottom of the cage.
-Some cages have removable bottom slide, which makes the cleaning job a lot smoother.
+Some cages have a removable bottom slide, which makes the cleaning job a lot smoother.

 Identify the Sex of Budgie

 It is fairly easy to breed budgie in captivity.
 You only need to provide a pair with a breeding nest, and they will do the rest on their own.
 There is no need for special conditioning.
 Nor a need for baby birdie food.
-The budgie pair will do all as long as there is a bird nest, plenty of food and water, and a safe environment.
+The budgie pair will do all as long as there is a birds nest, plenty of food and water, and a safe environment.
 It is commonly recommended not to breed budgies when they are too young or too old.
-The general accepted ideal breeding age is around one-year-old to three-year-old if you want a high successful rate and healthy chicks.
+The general accepted ideal breeding age is around one-year-old to three-year-old if you want a high success rate and healthy chicks.